50 Action Verbs For A More Dynamic Resume

 So, What Exactly Is An Action Verb?

-Tired: “I helped with an initiative that reduced order fulfillment time by 20%”
+Tired: “I helped with an initiative that reduced order fulfilment time by 20%”

-Wired: “I orchestrated an initiative that reduced order fulfillment time by 20%”
+Wired: “I orchestrated an initiative that reduced order fulfilment time by 20%”

 You didn’t just help — you orchestrated.
 You sound smart and cunning, like you’re capable of being a mastermind supervillain, but choose instead to use your powers for good.